Denver Distracted Driver Accident Attorneys

 However, proving negligence is an important aspect of personal injury claims, and an insurance adjuster is unlikely to simply take your word for it if you were injured by a distracted driver.
 Time is of the essence.
 Electronic evidence disappears and memories fade.
 In order to receive as much compensation as possible, there are a few key things that you should do, if they are possible for you.

 Get a statement from the driver: Following a collision, even the at-fault driver will likely be in a state of shock.
 During the adrenaline rush from the collision, they may not act defensively and, instead, freely admit what they did wrong.
 If you do not wish to speak with the at-fault driver, then any police on the scene could obtain the statement for you, which can later be used during your claim.

 Speak with witnesses: If there were other people present during the collision, whether they were passengers or pedestrians, they may have seen negligent behaviors that you missed.
 Different vantage points can give unique pieces of information.
 Be sure to get these witnesses’ contact information, as they could testify on your behalf later.

 Obtain cellphone records: If the at-fault driver was texting or using social media right before the collision, then their cellphone records should show that.
 Your attorney can request cellphone records as evidence during your claim in order to prove that the at-fault driver was acting negligently.

-Write down your observations: The details of the accident may seem crystal clear to you during the weeks following the collision.
+Write down your observations: The details of the crash may seem crystal clear to you during the weeks following the collision.
 But claims can take time, especially if you are pursuing high compensation.
 What seemed clear at first can start to fade with time.
 The insurance adjuster may try to use this against you and make it seem as though you don’t actually remember what happened.
 You can strengthen your memories, as well as keep a record of what happened, by writing down every detail about the accident that you can recall.